stevenleesf/CheckIn-System/README.md

 5. Terminal insert npm install "this is to download the packages" and then npm start "to start".
 6. on the left panel, right click on node-server and open in integrated terminal
 7. In the new terminal, key in "npm start"
+8. Refresh the pages, to enable the data from the database to appear.

 Enjoy Coding